acherrera/robo_larry/README.md

 and total trash.
 Will got more training data and train it with that.
 I had gotten 100k images previously but this was narrowed down to about 1600*4 once I had balanced the data a little more.
 Next time I'm going to shoow for 100k images to train with.
 That is, images after balancing

+## Day 17 - 2 hours

+Okay, I put a few more days into the project than this but I forgot to record it.
+Trained up model number two and it was also garbage.
+Looking at the number it seemed like the inputs were far too few for how much time I was putting into it.
+Turns out, my input capture was only capture between 1/2 and 1/30 of the data I was actually making.
+So... back to the drawing board for the input capture.
+Most likely going to use a bash script as the root level so I can get raw input.